Advising and Counseling

 Multicultural Student Services

-At SFCC the Office of Student Diversity and Equity is responsible for the MOSAIC (Multicultural Office for Students Actively Involved in Community) Center, in Building 17, Room 130 and the LGBT+ Student Center, in Building 17, Room 125.
+At SFCC the MOSAIC (Multicultural Office for Students Actively Involved in Community) Center, in Building 17, Room 130 and the LGBT+ Student Center, in Building 17, Room 125.
 These centers provide information, guidance, and a variety of services to students.
-The primary purpose of the centers is to function as a safe/brave space for non-dominant culture students to share their experiences.
-The centers provide to students: resources, mentoring, leadership development, community awareness presentations, tutoring, essay reviews, career planning and many other opportunities.
+Resources include mentoring, leadership development, community awareness presentations, tutoring, essay reviews, career planning and many other opportunities.

 Each year SFCC organizes and offers a variety of diversity programs with the student organizations who use these offices.
 The clubs are the Red Nations Student Association, the Black Student Union, Latinos Unidos, and Alliance.